ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 ## 🎯 Objective

 The objective of this project is to design a diagnostic tool that monitors the wait times for inpatient care and identifies potential causes for caregiver "lateness" by using data-driven insights and predictive scheduling models.
-This will help hospitals understand their possible pain points that lead to irregular or wide gaps between caregiver check-ins and faciliatate their root-case analysis.
+This will help hospitals understand their possible pain points that lead to irregular or wide gaps between caregiver check-ins that affect their perceived quality of care and patient satisfaction.

+faciliatates their root-case analysis.

 The objective of this project is to design a quality control system that monitors and minimizes wait times for inpatient care through data-driven insights and predictive scheduling models.